Skip to main content

 "Well, you know the rule.
 Whoever comes home first makes dinner.
 Today it's my turn."
 She smiled.
 "I am making Chinese recipes."

-Pratap looked up at her exchanging a surprised look with her smile as she walked away.
-He sat down on the couch watching her go.
-Before that day she never said aloud the unsaid rule between them.
+Pratap looked up at her, exchanging a surprised look with her smile as she walked away.
+He sat down on the couch, watching her go.
+Before that day, she had never said aloud the unsaid rule between them.
 But for the last few months, they had maintained the rule for all weekdays.
-He smiled at the picture of their nuptials that now stood in a frame on the side table thanks to Ranima.
+He smiled at the picture of their nuptials that now stood in a frame on the side table, thanks to Ranima.
 The distances between them from that day to this were bridging slowly.

 Popular posts from this blog